bunnylin/supersakura/README.md

 formats.
-Note, that although some PC-98 games are supported, Decomp cannot yet extract the individual data files from .HDI or .FDI images, so if you keep your PC-98 games in those, you will have to first extract the files manually.
+Note, that although some PC-98 games are supported, Decomp cannot yet extract the individual data files from .HDI or .FDI images, so if you keep your PC-98 games in those, you will have to first extract the files from the disk image manually.
 EditDisk or another tool like it may do the trick.

 To convert resources:

     decomp <filename or directory>

-For example, to run the DOS version of The Three Sisters' Story (the Windows port is not yet supported):
+For example, to convert and run the DOS version of The Three Sisters' Story (the Windows port is not yet supported):

     decomp /mygames/threesistersstory/
     recomp 3sis